ethanp/trracker-meteor/readme.md

     * "Record" button
     * Including manual entry using [datetimepicker][dt]
         * Put it in "inline" mode
+* Make a side nav with
+    * List of categories, with bootstrap-labels summarizing "contextutal class" info about tasks (wrt duedates, nahmean)
+    *

 #### Back end
 * Ensure intervals also `ON DELETE CASCADE`